nichsedge/digital-garden/content/Read/Goodreads/Incerto 4 Book Bundle Fooled by Randomness The Black Swan The Bed of Procrustes Antifragile.md

 ---
-title: "Incerto 4-Book Bundle: Fooled by Randomness, The Black Swan, The Bed of Procrustes, Antifragile"
+title: 'Incerto 4-Book Bundle: Fooled by Randomness, The Black Swan, The Bed of Procrustes, Antifragile'
-author: "Nassim Nicholas Taleb"
+author: Nassim Nicholas Taleb
-date: "2023/01/20"
+date: '2023-01-20'
+tags:
+- book
 ---

 # Incerto 4-Book Bundle: Fooled by Randomness, The Black Swan, The Bed of Procrustes, Antifragile